MariaAngela24/introduction-to-computer-science/lab_14.md

 |:--:|
 |*Illustration of how to import a costume.
 In this picture, the "Dog2 a" costume has already been imported.
 The user is about to import the "Dog 2b" costume*|

-2) Write a script to make the sprite change costume each time the space bar is pressed.
-The sprite should switch back and forth between the two costumes.
+2) Add code so that the sprite changes to the next costume each time the left arrow key is pressed.

+3) Add code so that the sprite does the following when you press the left arrow key:
+  - Faces to the left
+  > *Hint: The Student Notes for this lesson explain how to use the rotation buttons in the Costumes tab toolbar to make sure a sprite only points in certain directions!*
-3) Add code so that the sprite will face to the left, move a few steps, and change costume when the left arrow key is pressed.
-If you've done it right, it should look like the dog is walking when you press the left arrow key repeatedly.
+  - Moves a few steps to the left
+  > *Hint: It should look like the dog is walking when you press the left arrow key repeatedly!*

-1.4) Add code so that the dog can walk to the right as well.
+4) Add code so that if the dog reaches the edge of the stage, it bounces.
+  >*Hint: You will need one of the blocks in the "Motion" category for this!

+(STOPPED HERE - NEXT STEP WILL BE TO ADD DIRECTIONS TO DUPLICATE SCRIPT FOR RIGHT ARROW KEY)
+5)

 ## 2. Here be Dragons!